 Julia Groves (Illustrator – UV 2012)

-Julia was selected for the new illustration category, since then she has graduated from the MA in Children’s Book Illustration at Cambridge School of Art and has begun fulfilling her dream of becoming a children’s book illustrator!
-She lives in Norwich, the beautiful medieval City of Stories with her arty, musical family and divides her time between illustrating baby and picture books and teaching graphic design in Norwich and Cambridge.
+Julia was selected for the new illustration category, since then she has graduated from the MA in Children’s Book Illustration at Cambridge School of Art and has been fulfilling her dream of becoming a children’s book illustrator.

-Books: Animal Babies in the River, Animal Babies in the Meadow, Animal Babies in the Mountain, and Animal Babies in the Forest (Child’s Play International 2016 UK/USA) and Rainforest (Child’s Play International 2017 UK/USA)
+Books: Animal Babies in the River, Animal Babies in the Meadow, Animal Babies in the Mountain, and Animal Babies in the Forest (Child’s Play International 2016 UK/USA), Rainforest (Child’s Play International 2017 UK/USA), I See the Sea (Child’s Play International 2021 UK/USA), and Milly Cow Gives Milk (Scallywag Press 2021 UK).

 David Hall (Writer – UV 2018)